equalitie/ouisync/doc/paper.md

 one can't be derived from the other.

-The repository id, despite being a _public_ key, should still be treated as secret for private repositories as its possession allows one to find IP addresses of peers syncing this reposotiry and sync with them in the blind mode.
+The repository id, despite being a _public_ key, should still be treated as secret for private repositories as its possession allows one to find the BitTorrent DHT info-hash and thus the IP addresses of peers syncing this reposotiry and sync with them in the blind mode.

 The **share token** is an encoding of the access secrets designed for convenient sharing with peers.
 It's formatted as an regular HTTPS URL.
 It looks like this: